MarvynRicher24/Application-planification-map/README.md

 - calculation of the ecological impact of the route according to the type of vehicle chosen.
 - export to Google Maps button
 - GPX file downloader button
+- local storage of the itinerary
+- complet reset button

 # Getting Started with Create React App